Changes to the User Agreement, Combined Financial Services Guide and Product Disclosure Statement, and Commercial Entity Agreements.

 Changes to the Combined Financial Services Guide and Product Disclosure Statement

-The Combined Financial Services Guide and Product Disclosure Statement is amended as follows:
+We have amended the Combined Financial Services Guide and Product Disclosure Statement as follows:

 2.9% + fixed fee